ccloquet/Streetslist/README.md

-# Creates a street list using the webservices of the Walloon Region
+# Creates a large map and a streets list using Omniscale & the webservices of the Walloon Region

 wmsmap.py: Build a large scale map + grid using the Omniscale WMS streets_list.py: Build a street list using the ICAR webservice from the Walloon Region